Worried that Laura had not answered Husband’s phone messages last night, we were restless.

 Dark shadows of night departed when daylight filled our bedroom.

 A knock landed on the front door.
-On jellied legs, I rushed to let the outside in, not knowing what I’d find.
+On jellied legs I rushed to let the outside in, not knowing what I would find.

-There she stood, our beautiful daughter, shivering with the booze she had left behind.
+There Laura stood, our beautiful daughter, shivering with the booze she had left behind.

 I made hot drinks, steered her to the sitting room.

-A pow-wow the three of us shared.
-Her behaviour was dissected, the need to change her life was discussed.
-‘Start anew, away from the influence of the damaging Mr Big I Am.’
+The three of us shared a pow-wow.
+Laura’s behaviour was dissected.
+The need for her to change her life was discussed.
+‘Start fresh.
+Come away from that arsehole.’
+The damaging Mr Big I Am.

-We advised withdrawal of her name on The Big I Am’s house, instructed withdrawal of her funds.
+We advised withdrawal of her name on Mr Big I Am’s house, instructed withdrawal of her funds.

 We offered money, alongside hers, to buy a place of her own.
 A place to live and be independent.
 For her to be proud of, to make her house a home.

-The morning slipped into afternoon, hung over and exhausted, Bella needed her bed.
+The morning slipped into afternoon, hung over and exhausted, Laura needed her bed.

 No such luxury for Husband and me – the daily grind had waited our late start.